dokku/dokku.github.io/_posts/2016-04-10-welcome-to-dokku.markdown

 Hi all!
 The dokku maintainers finally decided it was a good idea to have a blog to post thoughts on the development, evolution, and roadmap of Dokku.
 Our goal with these posts is to help inform you - dokku users and developers - as to where dokku is headed both internally and externally.

-> If you're using Dokku - especially for commercial purposes - consider donating to project development via [OpenCollective](https://opencollective.com/dokku) or [Patreon](https://www.patreon.com/dokku).
+> If you're using Dokku - especially for commercial purposes - consider donating to project development via [Github Sponsors](https://github.com/sponsors/dokku), [OpenCollective](https://opencollective.com/dokku), or [Patreon](https://www.patreon.com/dokku).
 Funds go to general development, support, and infrastructure costs.

 ### What is dokku?